josph4/josph4/README.md

 My name is Jose and I'm based in Galicia, Spain.
 I graduated from University of A Coruña in Computer Engineering, I've worked as a Backend Developer for //ABANCA in the past and I'm looking for a Software Engineer role to get back to work again!

+Despite my experience in the banking enviroment, I'm really eager to explore other areas (specially the space sector)

 ### 🔭 I’m currently working on personal projects while I'm on my job hunting quest

 ## 🛠 My stack